alexkowalenko/axcomp/README.md

 Changes to the standard definition:

-* Procedures don't have nested procedures.
+* PROCEDUREs don't have nested procedures.
 * CONSTs must be integers or boolean constants - not expressions.
 * ARRAY sizes must be integers.